Residential Solar Program

 Have you thought about installing solar panels on your home, farm, or small business?
 Now is the time to find out if solar is right for you.
 The Solar Workgroup has launched the SWVA Residential Solar program to make going solar simple and affordable.
 Homeowners in Wise, Dickenson, Buchanan or Lee County and the City of Norton can now sign up for a free solar site assessment.
 More information about our program below!

-You can also watch our past virtual information sessions at swvasolar.org/solarize-
+Watch our past virtual information sessions at swvasolar.org/solarize-

 Sign up below to start the process of getting your home assessment through the Solarize program today!